U.S. Women's Soccer Team Sues U.S. Soccer For Gender Discrimination

 The U.S. women's soccer team has filed a lawsuit against U.S. soccer, accusing it of gender discrimination.

-The complaint, filed Friday in California district court, argues that U.S. Soccer "has a policy and practice of discriminating" against members of the women's national on the basis of gender, by paying them less than similarly situated members of the men's team.
+The complaint, filed Friday in California district court, argues that U.S. Soccer "has a policy and practice of discriminating" against members of the women's national team on the basis of gender, by paying them less than similarly situated members of the men's team.

 Twenty-eight members of the women's team are named as plaintiffs, including many of the sport's biggest stars: Alex Morgan, Carli Lloyd and Megan Rapinoe.
 The lawsuit seeks to be a class action, representing other women who've played for the U.S. national team and who may have been denied equal pay for substantially equal work.